Learn

 Monies for financial aid and grant awards come from direct donations to the Tina Lillig Memorial Fund from members of the United States Association of The Catechesis of the Good Shepherd (CGSUSA) and others who are interested in supporting this aspect of the work.

-All applicants for financial aid or grants from the Fund must be a member of the United States Association of The Catechesis of the Good Shepherd.
-The United States Association of The Catechesis of the Good Shepherd’s website, www.cgsusa.org, provides information on becoming a member.
-Membership will be verified by the United States Association’s office before applications will be considered by the Fund’s Advisory Committee.
+All applicants for financial aid or grants from the Fund must be a member of the United States Association of The Catechesis of the Good Shepherd and must have an accompanying recommendation.
+Please see Membership Types for information about becoming a member or renewing an existing CGSUSA membership.
+Membership status will be verified by the United States Association’s office before applications will be considered by the Fund’s Advisory Committee.
+A recommendation must be received for any type of application for support to be considered by the Advisory Committee.

 Considerations for Financial Aid (Scholarship) Applicants: